strongqa/howitzer/GETTING_STARTED.md

 rake rspec:health
 ```
 In every directory that is in **/spec** folder, the name of is represents priority of tests that are in it,
 you can create subfolders that represents the business areas of tests.
-In **/tasks/rspec.rake** there is a constant:
+There is a constant in the **/tasks/rspec.rake**:

 **TEST_AREAS  = []**

-You can add here business areas of created tests that are in subfolders, names should be equal, for example:
+Here you can add business areas of the created tests that are in subfolders.
+The names should be equal, e.g.:
-If *TEST_AREAS = [:accounts]* and there is a folder with specs in it: **/spec/bvt/accounts.**
+If *TEST_AREAS = [:accounts]*.
+There is a folder with the specs: **/spec/bvt/accounts.**
-You can run all tests from this folder by command:
+You can run all tests from this folder using the command:

 ```bash
 rake rspec:bvt:accounts